-Alabama laws for the possession or sell of illegal drugs are extremely harsh.
-Even the mere possession of a controlled substances carries with it serious penalties and indirect consequences that can last a lifetime.
+Alabama laws for the possession or sale of illegal drugs are extremely harsh.
+Even the mere possession of a controlled substance carries with it serious penalties and indirect consequences that can last a lifetime.

 In other cases, the stop or arrest was illegal, which requires the suppression of the drugs before trial.
 An experienced criminal defense attorney can find the flaws in the case against you and expose them.